ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 ============

-This specification describes an interoperable regular expression flavor, I-Regexp.
+This specification describes an interoperable regular expression ("regexp") flavor, I-Regexp.

 I-Regexp does not provide advanced regular expression features such as capture groups, lookahead, or backreferences.
 It supports only a Boolean matching capability, i.e., testing whether a given regular expression matches a given piece of text.